 Großer Saal

-Saal West
+Kleiner Saal

 Festival Circuit

-- Circuit Thursdayfafo_14_11_2024_akt.pdf
+-

-- Parcours Fridayfafo_15_11_2024_akt.pdf
+-

-- Parcours Saturdayfafo_16_11_2024_akt.pdf
+-

-- Parcours Sundayfafo_17_11_2024_akt.pdf
+-

 ACCESSIBILITY

-Please note that the production MANIFESTOS FOR AFTER THE END OF THE WORLD is not wheelchair accessible.
-The Labortheater does not have an accessible toilet.
+Please note that the production I LOVE HORSES (JUST LIKE MICHAEL KOHLHAAS) is not wheelchair accessible.
+The Labortheater and the Probebühne Charlotte-Bühler-Straße do not have an accessible toilet.
 All the other venues are wheelchair accessible and have an accessible toilet.
-The performance of UNE TENTATIVE PREQUE COMME UNE AUTRE in HELLERAU will take place with audio description.
-There will be no performances with sign language interpreting.
+This year, there will be no performances with sign language interpreting or audio description.
 You can find more detailed information about the accessibility of the venues on their websites.
 Please contact us for any specific access requirements or questions you may have so that we can make your visit as comfortable as possible.
 Please let us know if you are coming with a wheelchair or support dog when you book your tickets.
-For those with a hearing impairment, we provide receiver sets in the Kleines Haus.
-If required, audience members can ask for receiver sets right before the performance from the admissions staff in the coat-check foyer.
+We have very different situations for the audience in each venue and need youto inform us if you have special requirements so that we can be better prepared.
 We want lots of people to come to our festival.
 We therefore want to avoid any barriers and remove them.
-If you have ideas or questions, write us an email or call us:
+If you have ideas or questions, write us an email or call us: janny.fuchs@staatsschauspiel-dresden.de / phone: +49 351 .
+49 13 – 742.

 TRANSLATION

 Each performance is shown with German and English surtitles if not indicated otherwise.
 Please see the performance pages for more details.
-Most events in the supporting programme also take place with live translations into German and/or English.
+Most events in the supporting programme also take place with live translations into German and / or English.
 For more information, please see the supporting programme section.

 Content Notes